evolvablehardware/iCEFARM/examples/pulse_count_usbip/README.md

 # Pulse count over usbip
 Connect to a device with the usbip client, then upload pulse counting firmware.
 Performs a loop of creating a clock bitstream, uploading it to the fpga, then logging the resulting pulses.
-Requires the oss-cad-suite.
-Also requires creating symlinks for the pico-sdk and pico-ice-sdk in the firmware directory.
-Modified from <https://github.com/evolvablehardware/BitstreamEvolutionPico/tree/main/exampleProjectsC/bitstream_over_usb>.
+Requires first building the firmware in [worker](../../src/usbipice/worker/firmware).